 How accurate are captions and translations?

-Webex Events Closed Captions & Translations use the same technology as Webex Meetings, so you can expect the same level of accuracy described in this Webex blog post.
+Webex Events Closed Captions & Translations uses the same technology as Webex Meetings, so you can expect the same level of accuracy described in this Webex blog post.
 In summary, machines aren't perfect, so Webex Events Closed Captions & Translations aren't as accurate as a human can be.

 If you need the accuracy of human captioning and translation for your live stream or simulive content, use an alternative third-party provider like Syncwords.
 Learn more in our Third-party Captions & Webex Events Streaming article.